SharkNinja AI

 Matching model to use case

-Vendor diversification only creates value if you’re actually routing work to models based on their performance characteristics.
+Vendor diversification only creates value if you’re routing work to models based on their performance characteristics.
 That requires internal capability to evaluate, benchmark, and make those routing decisions, not just a preferred vendor relationship.

 The questions that matter in vendor evaluation are rarely about model benchmarks.
 They’re about how a model integrates with your existing data governance architecture, what the privacy and data residency implications are at your scale, what total cost of ownership looks like at 10x current volume, how the vendor’s roadmap aligns with the use cases you’re betting on in 18 months, and what migration risk looks like if you need to move.